 (ii) Captive industrial facilities: $.21 per ton;

-(iii) Energy recovery facilities. $.13 per ton.
+(iii) Energy recovery facilities. $.13 per ton; and

+(iv) Conversion technology facilities: $.10 per ton.

 (C) If a disposal site (other than a municipal solid waste facility) is not required by the department to monitor and report volumes of solid waste collected, the solid waste permit compliance fee may be based on the estimated tonnage received in the previous quarter or year.

 (b) Transfer stations and material recovery facilities: